islehorse/HISP/README.md

 # Web Server
- Theres a bunch of saved files from the Horse Isle 1.0 website, as well as some basic functionality to make it work like the original site, the files are in the "WebInterface" folder, it requires PHP 8.0, with the modules "intl" and "mysqli"
+ Theres a bunch of saved files from the Horse Isle 1.0 website, as well as some basic functionality to make it work like the original site, the files are in the "HorseIsleWeb" folder, it requires PHP 8.0, with the modules "intl" and "mysqli"